JLinkous15/chez-client/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+# Login
+username: Carrie1945
+password: me

+#ChatGPT
+It only works with a user-supplied API_KEY.

 # ERD
 ![erd](https://user-images.githubusercontent.com/113314343/227335487-f3afb13c-c27c-4ede-ac96-b8ba663a2c08.JPG)